A (usually) female character with no nudity taboo. This can be "justified" any number of ways, but nine times out of ten, it's really for fanservice.

 In one fan-produced expansion for Neverwinter Nights (female characters only, for story reasons) entitled A Dance with Rogues your character has the option of doing this.
 Not recommended, because having no armor does not help you survive combat (and Dhorn guards will arrest you if they see you like this), but some of the NPC's responses when you talk to them nude are just hysterical.

-Felicia from is always naked outside of a fur bikini, aside from her few appearances dressed as a nun.
+Felicia is always naked outside of a fur bikini, aside from her few appearances dressed as a nun.
 It may be providing the absolute minumum coverage where it counts, but that's her own fur, not clothes.
-However, Felicia's butt is fully exposed.
-As some animation frames and some character design sheets shows that her fur "panties" only cover her front part.
+However, Felicia's butt is fully exposed, as some animation frames and some character design sheets shows that her fur "panties" only cover her front part.
 This is a specific type of Japanese fanservice called maebari — the use of tape (or, in this case, fur) to cover up the genital region, a relic from when Japan prohibited the display of such in adult media.
 Contrast "pasties" from US and Carnaval.
 The designers are well aware of this too, as Felicia's "Dancing Flash" super move involves a barrage of kicks and scratches to her opponent.
 At one point, she delivers a high kick that leaves her butt fully exposed to the player.
 Her right hand just so conveniently drops down to her waist in order to censor it for that split second right before she uses it to scratch again.

 This could be said of a lot of Darkstalkers characters, really, including the males.
 Even Morrigan and Lilith are technically wearing part of their own substance as clothes, as indicated by the way they can shift them around at will.
 Basically, they wear "clothes" for society's sake.